sameday-courier/woocommerce-plugin/readme.txt

 After generating the AWB, the admin can add one or more parcels to the same AWB (please refer to screenshot 7).

 == Changelog ==

+= 1.4.0 =

+* Add new feature.
+Add repayment fee.
+You are able to set an extra charge (Optional) to your customers for COD (cash on delivery) service.

 = 1.3.2 =